kagiko/vaultwarden-wiki/Proxy-examples.md

 This is a working good (websockets included) - /etc/relayd.conf - on openbsd 7.2 using vaultwarden from ports - https://openports.se/security/vaultwarden

+This configuration depends on proper setup of tls - I used https://man.openbsd.org/acme-client
 ```
 table <vaultwarden-default-host> { localhost }
 table <vaultwarden-websocket-host> { localhost }